[FuelPHP 1.7] Execute a task from a task

 require_once '/path/fuel/app/tasks/taskone.php';

-This will allow you to load the desired file, but you probably want to avoid writing the file path directly in the source.
+This way you can load the target file, but you probably want to avoid writing the file path directly in the source code.

-Referring to the Oil command implementation (fuel/packages/oil/classes/command.php), you can do it as follows:
+Referring to the implementation of the Oil command (fuel/packages/oil/classes/command.php), you can do the following:

 [Recommended]